 It's downright exhilarating to see Paris from a pair of spinning wheels.
 Next to walking, touring Paris on a bike has got to be the very best way to see everything.
 Just imagine taking in the lights of the City of Light on a night bike tour to the most famous monuments.

-That's why we were so happy to find these various and sundry activities that take you around Paris (or other fabulous sights) on bicycle.
+We were so happy to find these various and sundry activities that take you around Paris (or other fabulous locations) on a bicycle.
+One of readers' most popular tours is the bike tour to Versailles; we also like the bike tour of Monet's breathtakingly beautiful gardens in Giverny.
 Or how about cruising around the city on one of those crazy cool Segways?
 It seems like something you just have to try!
-One of our readers' most popular tours is the bike tour to Versailles, and we also like the bike tour of Monet's breathtakingly beautiful gardens in Giverny.

 You cruise along the streets on your bike and also cruise the river on a bateau (with a free glass of wine, of course) as the city lights up around you.
 And for even more fun, you stop at Berthillon, the most famous ice cream shop in Paris, located on Île St. Louis.

 This one of the most popular tours of Paris Insiders Guide readers, with hundreds of 5-star reviews.
 You start in Paris, where, along with your guide, you catch the RER urban train to that takes you out to Versailles.
 Your bike is there, waiting for you a short walk away from the station.
 It's France, so what's the first thing you do?
 That's right, ride to the bustling city market to buy ingredients for lunch.

 Follow your guide to park and gardens the Chateau de Versailles where you ride along the tree-lined trails, cycle past fountains, cruise through the forest — all the while leaving behind those poor tourists on foot behind!. leaving wakers behind!